Drinking in the past year

 Comparison between subgroups (adjusted by age/sex /ethnic group)

-• Men were 9% more likely to drink than women
+• Men were 1.1 times as likely to have been past-year drinkers than women (after adjusting for age)

-• Pacific people (total) were 21% less likely to drink than non-Pacific people, and
+• Pacific people (total) were 21% less likely to drink than non-Pacific people (total)

 • Asian people (total) were significantly 36% less likely to drink than non-Asian people (total)

-• Men/women living in the most deprived neighbourhoods were 15% less likely to drink in the past-year than men/women living in the least deprived neighbourhoods
+• People living in the most deprived neighbourhoods were 16% less likely to drink in the past-year than people living in the least deprived neighbourhoods

 Changes in past-year drinking over time